angelopassaro/gather/README.md

 WORK IN PROGRESS

 # Usage
-./gather.sh -i IP/CIDR || -d file_with_domain [-a]
+./gather.sh -i IP/CIDR || -d file_with_domain [-a] [-s]

-The script performs passive reconnaissance but you can also perform active checks with the -a flag
+The script performs passive reconnaissance from an IP/CIDR (-i) or a list of domains(-d) but you can also perform active checks with the -a flag.
+The subdomain enumeration isn't enable use -s for enable it

 The output in save in current directory